 Sustainability management at Fortum is strategy-driven and is based on the company’s values, the Code of Conduct, the Supplier Code of Conduct, the Sustainability Policy and other policies and their specifying instructions defined at the Group level.
 As sustainability is an integral part of Fortum’s strategy and operations, the highest decision making on sustainability and climate-related matters falls on the duties of the Board of Directors, who share joint responsibility for these matters.

 The Fortum Executive Management decides on the sustainability approach and Group-level sustainability targets that guide annual planning.
 The targets are ultimately approved by Fortum’s Board of Directors.
 Fortum Executive Management monitors the achievement of the targets in its monthly meetings and in quarterly performance reviews.
 The achievement of the targets is regularly reported also to Fortum’s Board of Directors.
 Fortum’s line management is responsible for the implementation of the Group’s policies and instructions and for day-to-day sustainability management.
 Realisation of the safety targets is a part of Fortum’s short-term incentive programme.
-In December 2019, Fortum’s Board of Directors also approved inclusion of total CO2 emissions from energy production as part of the earnings criteria for the 2020–2022 long-term incentive plan for key employees and executives.
+Fortum’s long-term incentive programme for key employees and executives includes a climate-related metric.
+In the 2020–2022 plan, the target is related to the reduction of Fortum’s CO2 emissions aligned with Fortum’s strategy.
 Fortum’s Corporate Sustainability unit is responsible for coordination and development of sustainability at the Group level and for maintaining an adequate situation awareness and oversight regarding sustainability.

 Fortum is a participant of the UN Global Compact initiative and the UN Caring for Climate initiative.
 Fortum respects and supports the International Bill of Human Rights, the United Nations Convention on the Rights of the Child, and the core conventions of the International Labour Organisation (ILO).
 Additionally, Fortum recognises in its operations the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and OECD Due Diligence Guidance for Responsible Business Conduct, the International Chamber of Commerce’s anti-bribery and anti-corruption guidelines, and the Bettercoal initiative’s Code on responsible coal mining.